nearform/the-micro-frontends-workshop/slides.md

 <div class="bigger">

 Module federation is one of the most popular approaches for implementing micro frontend architecture on either the client or server side.
-With module federation, each micro frontend is treated as a standalone module that can be developed, deployed, and versioned independently, which allows those modules to share and consume each other's functionality, resources, and components, improving collaboration and reusability.
+With module federation, each micro frontend is treated as a standalone module that can be developed, deployed, and versioned independently, which allows those modules to share and consume each other's functionality, resources, and components at runtime, improving collaboration and reusability.

 Started as a Webpack Plugin, module federation has now evolved into a general concept adopted by other bundlers and frameworks.

 </div>